-The Permit Authority therefore requires activity promoters to contact them by telephone prior to carrying out any activity in any streets so designated.
+The Permit Authority therefore requests that activity promoters contact them by telephone prior to carrying out any activity in any streets so designated.
 Promoters should check for the appropriate designation and obtain the relevant telephone number from the Permit Authority's website.